SimonBradbury15/simapps/README.md

 # simapps
-repository for my personal apps
+repository for my personal apps:
+As a passoinate junior programmer, this will store my personal apps